oliveiraarturm/oliveiraarturm/README.md

 - 👋 Hi, I’m @oliveiraarturm
-- 👀 I’m interested in IoT, microcontrollers, electronics and electrical engeneering projects.
+- 👀 I’m interested in IoT, electronics, communication and AI
-- 🌱 I’m currently learning: Computer architecture, SO and communication protocols.
 - 📫 How to reach me: oliveiraarturm@hotmail.com